rafaellc28/Latex2AMPL/README.md

 end;
 ```

-The Inference Mechanism is what defines if an identifier is a set, parameter or variable.
+The Inference Mechanism is used to define if an identifier is a set, parameter or variable.
 This mechanism is explained in the <b>Inference Mechanism</b> section below.

 > In the rest of this article, it is used terms that are not fully explained here, like Indexing Expression, Numeric Expression and others.
 Please, refer to <a href="https://www3.nd.edu/~jeff/mathprog/glpk-4.47/doc/gmpl.pdf" target="_mathProgTutorial">Modeling Language GNU MathProg</a> to see their meanings.